Table of Contents

 Degraded contacts can hold onto allergens and foreign bodies.
 These can also irritate your eyes and blur your vision.

-There are steps you can take to ensure that your lenses don't break down sooner than they should, so you can make the most of the investment in contact lenses that you're making.
+There are steps you can take to ensure that your lenses do not break down sooner than they should, so you can make the most of the investment in contact lenses that you are making.

 First, use a proper case for your contacts.
 In a study published in the journal Optometry and Vision Science, researchers asked contact lens wearers to open a new contact lens, wear it for one day, and place that lens back in the blister pack it came in.
 At the end of the study, 95 percent of people had at least one pair of contaminated lenses.